Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Attack in Adversarial Robustness

-In the random attack \cite{lamShillingRECommenderSystems2004}, the attacker initially needs to obtain the mean and standard deviation of all ratings in the dataset to construct a normal distribution for the rating scores.
-Subsequently, for each fake user, the attacker randomly selects n filler items based on hyperparameter settings.
-Ratings for these items are then assigned by sampling from the distribution of the rating data and discretizing them into specific scores.
-The rating of the target item is adjusted according to the specific attack objective, either to maximize or minimize it.
+In the random attack strategy \cite{lamShillingRECommenderSystems2004}, the first step is to assign the highest (push) or lowest (nuke) rating to the target item for all fake users.
+Then, the global rating mean and standard deviation are computed to establish a normal distribution for the rating scores.
+Finally, each fake user randomly selects n filler items, and the ratings for these items are randomly sampled from the constructed normal distribution.

-In the average attack \cite{lamShillingRECommenderSystems2004}, the attacker is required to calculate the mean and standard deviation of ratings for each item in the dataset and construct a normal distribution for its ratings.
-Similar to the Random Attack, the Average Attack then selects n filler items, and for each specific item, assigns values by sampling from the distribution of ratings for that item and discretizing them into specific scores.
+In the average attack \cite{lamShillingRECommenderSystems2004}, the first step is to assign the highest (push) or lowest (nuke) rating to the target item for all fake users.
+Next, the mean and standard deviation of the ratings are calculated for each item to establish a normal distribution for its rating scores.
+Finally, each fake user randomly selects n filler items, and ratings are assigned by sampling from the normal distribution of the corresponding item's rating scores.

-The Bandwagon Attack, also known as the Popular Attack \cite{mobasherTrustworthyRecommenderSystems2007}, incorporates a mixture of popular items (those with higher average ratings) and regular items in selecting filler items based on the specific scenario.
-Subsequently, it calculates the normal distribution of all ratings in the dataset and assigns values in a manner similar to the random attack setting.

-In the Love/hate Attack, specifically taking the example of the push attack \cite{mobasherTrustworthyRecommenderSystems2007}, for each fake user, the attacker randomly selects n filler items based on hyperparameter settings.
-Subsequently, the attacker sets the ratings for filler items to the minimum score and the target item's rating to the maximum score.
+Bandwagon Attack \cite{mobasherTrustworthyRecommenderSystems2007}, or Popular Attack, resembles random attacks.
+It assigns maximum or minimum ratings to target items for all fake users and calculates the global mean and standard deviation to create a normal distribution of rating scores.
+The key distinction is in filler item selection: the Bandwagon Attack mixes a proportion of popular items (with higher average ratings) with random items, sampling rating scores from the established normal distribution.

+The Love/Hate Attack \cite{mobasherTrustworthyRecommenderSystems2007} operates without prior knowledge of the data.
+In a push attack, all fake users are assigned the maximum rating for the target item, while each fake user randomly selects n filler items and assigns them the minimum rating.
+Although Love/Hate Attack is effective against user-based collaborative filtering, its straightforward filler strategy makes it relatively easy to detect.

+Segment Attack \cite{burkeSegmentbasedInjectionAttacks2005} is a covert attack method designed to effectively recommend a target item to interested users.
+It assigns the highest rating to the target item for all fake users and selects several similar items as the selected items, also giving them the highest ratings.
+In addition, n filler items are randomly chosen and assigned the lowest ratings.
+Although Segment Attack requires more prior knowledge than other methods, its rating patterns closely resemble those of legitimate users, enhancing its subtlety.